Our students have several performance opportunities throughout the year including an all-inclusive, end of year showcase.Learn More

 Schauer Center Branch Manager

 Victoria Stevenson is originally from Chino Hills, California where she received her ballet training at Inland Pacific Ballet.
 She continued her training at Pasadena Dance Theatre and performed various demi-soloist roles.
 Victoria received multiple summer scholarships to study at Pacific Northwest Ballet, Joffrey Ballet, Milwaukee Ballet and Orlando Ballet.
 At seventeen she was offered a contract to dance with Nevada Ballet Theatre where she performed Blue Girls in Le Patineurs, Who Cares?, Rubies, and Serenade, to name a few.
 In 2009, Victoria joined the Nancy Einhorn Milwaukee Ballet II Program.
 As an MBII, she performed with Milwaukee Ballet in Michael Pink’s Esmeralda, Snow and Flowers in The Nutcracker, Mazurka in Coppélia and as a Summer Fairy in Cinderella.
-Stevenson has worked as the répétiteur for Septime Webre’s ALICE (in Wonderland) and Michael Pink’s The Nutcracker, Beauty and the Beast and Swan Lake.
-Victoria is currently teaching for Milwaukee Ballet School & Academy and for the esteemed Milwaukee Ballet Community Outreach Relevé program.
+Stevenson has worked as the répétiteur for Septime Webre’s ALICE (in Wonderland), Bruce Wells’ A Midsummer Night’s Dream, and Michael Pink’s The Nutcracker, Beauty and the Beast and Swan Lake.
+Victoria is currently teaching for Milwaukee Ballet School & Academy and for the esteemed Milwaukee Ballet Community Outreach department.
+She is the head coordinator for the Relevé program, and has been teaching for the program for seven years.

 Karl von Rabenau